milli525/simple-calc/README.md

 # simple-calc
+First web project
 A front-end challenge to build a calculator UI without frameworks.
-This project explores  HTML andCSS Flexbox/Grid, hover effects, and responsive design patterns to create a seamless user experience."
+This project explores  HTML andCSS Flexbox/Grid, hover effects, to create a seamless user experience."